 The Other Party Is Blaming You for the Accident

-Florida applies a pure comparative negligence system, where a court will determine your percentage of fault and subtract the same percentage from your damages.
+Florida applies a modified comparative negligence system, where a court will determine your percentage of fault and subtract the same percentage from your damages.
+The court will bar you from recovering damages if you share more than half the fault for the accident.
 Insurance companies know this, and they will try to chip away at your claim in settlement negotiations.
 You might need a lawyer to help you refute accusations of unfair blame.

 Your Case is Complex

 If your case is complex, you almost certainly need a lawyer to help you through the legal maze that your claim will become.
 Some claims are scientifically or technologically complex.
 Others are complex because they include numerous defendants.
 Whatever the reason, the complexity of your case is a good reason to consider hiring a lawyer.